She wasn’t what you would call beautiful. She was just a red-haired

 open his eyes.

-moved to the other side of the bed, straightening the sheet.
-I watched
+and moved to the other side of the bed, straightening the sheet.

-her and she looked up at me.
-I caught the expression on her face.
+I watched her and she looked up at me.
+I caught the expression

 We watched each other across the bed.
 She knew